 After being left for about six weeks to replenish their energy, spring bulbs can be deadheaded when the foliage starts to turn yellow, removing the stem at the base.
 Remember in the autumn to extend the display by choosing varieties with different flowering times.

 Prune mop head hydrangeas, cutting off last year's flowers and cutting about a third of the shoots back to two buds, remove any crossing or damaged stems.
-At the end of the month when Camellias have finished flowering, cut prune them back, refresh with a magnesium rich feed, mulch and move to a shady location to keep their roots cool.
+Prune early flowering shrubs such as winter honeysuckle after flowering, new growth will carry next year's flowers.
+At the end of the month when camellias have finished flowering, prune them back, refresh with a magnesium rich feed, mulch and move to a shady location to keep their roots cool.

 Garlic, shallots, onions can all be planted.
 Fit cauliflower and cabbage rings to prevent cabbage root fly laying their eggs in the adjacent soil.
 Cover leeks and onions with fleece to discourage onion fly and leek moths.

 Chilly nights will inhibit seed germination, so cover seed beds with a fleece or cloche to add a few degrees to overnight temperatures.

 Strawberries thrive in sunny, well drained soil with a pH of 6 – 6.5.
 Bare root runners can be planted in April but shouldn't be allowed to fruit until the following year.
 For existing strawberry plants, open up cloches to ventilate and also to allow in pollinating insects.

 When the soil has warmed sufficiently and it hasn't been too wet, Sweet Peas can be planted out after hardening in a cold frame.
 Place 2-3 seedlings next to a support about 10ins apart in soil that has had lots of organic matter incorporated.
 To encourage bushy growth with lots of flower producing side shoots pinch out the growing shoot when 4 sets of leaves have formed.